-A small but worthy cabinet of mathematical models and calculating machines in the University of Arizona math building.
+There is a small but worthy cabinet of mathematical models and calculating machines in the University of Arizona math building.
 Originally used to teach undergraduates, these models are now appreciated for their simple elegance.

 His first catalog described 100 models and had grown to over 500 by the time of his death in 1937.
 His catalog demonstrated an “enormous range, including solid geometry, projective geometry, algebraic geometry, Riemann surfaces, surfaces from the theories of electromagnetism and thermodynamics, and representations of probability distributions.”
 He also made models of complex electromagnetic reflections which are included in the collection and are often not taught to undergraduate students.

-The models may no longer be relevant in a computer age but the skill and craftsmanship can still be appreciated as works of art.
+The models may no longer be relevant in a computer age, but the skill and craftsmanship can still be appreciated as works of art.

 Know Before You Go